The Romans (Doctor Who)

-The Romans is the fourth serial of the second season in the British science fiction television series Doctor Who.
+The Romans is the fourth serial of the second season of the British science fiction television series Doctor Who.
 Written by Dennis Spooner and directed by Christopher Barry, the serial was broadcast on BBC1 in four weekly parts from 16 January to 6 February 1965.
-In the serial, the First Doctor (William Hartnell) and his new companion Vicki (Maureen O'Brien) investigate intrigue surrounding the death of a lyre player en route to perform at the palace of Nero (Derek Francis) in Rome, while companion Ian Chesterton (William Russell) travels to Nero's palace to save his fellow schoolteacher Barbara Wright (Jacqueline Hill), who had been sold to Nero's wife Poppaea (Kay Patrick) as a slave.
+In the serial, the First Doctor (William Hartnell) and his new companion Vicki (Maureen O'Brien) investigate intrigue surrounding the death of a lyre player en route to perform at the palace of Nero (Derek Francis) in Rome, while companions Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill) are captured by slave traders and sold respectively as a galley slave (later a gladiator) and as a body slave to Nero's wife Poppaea (Kay Patrick).

 The Romans was envisioned as the first Doctor Who serial with a humorous tone, originally intended to parody the 1951 film Quo Vadis.
 The story presents real historical characters in a fictitious manner.
 The serial was produced in a six-episode block with the preceding story, The Rescue, to introduce new companion Vicki.
 It features the design work of Raymond Cusick, and the incidental music was composed by Raymond Jones in his first work for the series.
 The Romans premiered with 13 million viewers, continuing the high viewership of the previous serial, which it maintained across the four weeks.
 Reviews were generally positive, with praise for the performances and characterisation, though its comedic tone received mixed responses.
 The serial was later novelised and released on VHS and DVD.